Start a Book and/or Film Discussion Group

 - MEETING, AND WELCOMING DIVERSE VIEWPOINTS: Will you meet online, in-person, or an alternation of both?
 The Covid pandemic has forced many groups to meet online, but that’s also provided an opportunity to increase diversity.
 With, for example, Zoom meetings, you can welcome members from anywhere, across the street or across the globe.
 NOTE that with Zoom’s free version, if your allotted time (currently 40 minutes) runs out, simply re-start the discussion by having everyone sign back in – just takes a few seconds.
 Also, maybe two-thirds through your discussion, consider pausing, and inviting anyone who hasn’t spoken yet (some people are shy) to share their opinions.

 - CRITERIA: Consider a mix of classic and contemporary works.
-LGBTQ+ literature spans 5,000 years, and its themes –including self-identity, empowerment, resistance, and love – are timeless.
-For example, Walt Whitman feels more urgent than ever, with the exuberant inclusiveness of his epic autobiographical poetry, Leaves of Grass [free online].
+LGBTQ+ literature spans 5,000 years, and its themes – including self-identity, empowerment, resistance to oppression, and love – are timeless.
+For example, Walt Whitman feels more urgent than ever, with the visionary inclusiveness of his epic autobiographical poetry, Leaves of Grass [free online].

 - GETTING BOOKS OR FILMS: Have the group vote for the book and/or movie to discuss.
 You can check out books, and films, from your local library, download free public domain works via links throughout this site or use the Online Books Page (over three million titles), or buy them from a local bookseller or retailer.
-Using my Amazon Associate link – at the bottom left of every page of this site – for any purchase, helps support this site at no additional cost to you: Thanks!
+You can also use my Amazon Associate link – at the bottom left of every page of this site: Thanks!
 Sources for free movies online include Tubi, IMDbTV, Crackle, YouTube Movies Free With Ads, Vudu Movies Free With Ads, Plex, Pluto, silent era classics via this site, or do a search.

 - FICTION & FILM: You can have amazing ‘cross-fertilizing’ discussions with a Fiction & Film Group.
-At the LGBTQ+ group that used to meet in NYC, we’d all read a book in advance, then together watch the film version, and have a discussion of both, along with a friendly potluck dinner (less expensive, and more personal, than ordering out).
+At one such NYC-based LGBTQ+ group that I founded, we’d all read a book in advance, then together watch the film version, and have a discussion of both, along with a friendly potluck dinner (less expensive, and more personal, than ordering out).
 Check the legality for your country, but typically watching a movie with family or friends, in a private home, does not constitute a “public performance” for which you would have to pay the right’s holder.

 - FREE: Ideally, participants would not have to pay any fee.
 Times are tough all over.
 As a cost-saving measure, and if it follows pandemic guidelines, meet at a member’s home (so no facility rental).
 Share a pot luck meal.
 People can bring their favorite dish (that fits their personal budget), and that can also be a good conversation starter.
 Maybe have a group discussion and meal during a Zoom meeting; you can always share recipes [smile]!